suloku/gcmm/readme.txt

 ×—–­—–­—–­—–­ –­—–­—–­—–­—–­—–­—–­—–­—–­—–­— ­—–­—–­—–­—–­—–­—–­—–­—-­—–­-–•¬
 |0O×øo·                         UPDATE HISTORY                        ·oø×O0|
 `¨•¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨¨ ¨¨¨¨¨¨¨¨¨¨¨¨¨'

+[What's New 1.4d - august 08, 2015 - By suloku]
+* Fixed bug in card.c that prevented writing to the last block of the memory card, preventing restoring a savegame that would fill the memory card (thanks to undergroundmonorail)
+* Fixed bug in card.c that prevented correct block freeing when deleting a file and only was fixed by using the memory card on official software (the wii/gamecube save manager or probably also games)
+* Added libogc fix for a bug in card.c (the bug didn't affect GCMM, it was fixed in 1.4b, but I didn't change card.c)
+* Changed button presses for single savegame delete to prevent unvoluntary savegame deleting

 [What's New 1.4c - january 05, 2014 - By suloku]
 * Disabled __sector_erase() check when raw restoring as some unofficial cards seem to have problems with it.